JustinPatenaude/balticathletics/brands/martini-promotions.md

 pdfs:
 - "/2019-martini-new-products.pdf"
 info: |-
   We use Martini Vispak for all our lanyards.
 They offer great price options and high quality product.
+They do a lot more than just lanyards, great supplier.

   ***